FrancescoBenedetto99/Vocal-Tract-Segmentation--NEUROENGINEERING-PROJECT/README.md

 # Vocal Tract Segmentation with IMU-Net

-Project for Neuroengineering at @Politecnico di Milano
+Project for Neuroengineering course held at @Politecnico di Milano

 ## Overview